Tools4everBV/HelloID-Conn-SA-Sync-Exchange-Online-DistributionGroup-To-SelfService-Products/README.md

 - When the overwriteExistingProduct switch is adjusted to overwrite the existing products, this will be performed for all products created from this sync.
 This will update also the previous disabled products (by the sync).
 - When the overwriteExistingProductAction switch is adjusted to overwrite the existing product actions, this will be performed for all products created from this sync.
 This will update also the previous disabled products (by the sync).
     > The Update will only take place for PowerShell actions.
 This will not take place for the Email actions (since there is no update API for Email actions).
-- The managers of the sharedmailboxes are not added in the "Resource Owner Group" of the products
+- The managers of the Distribution Groups are not added in the "Resource Owner Group" of the products
 - The Unique identifier (CombineduniqueId / SKU)   is builded as follows:
-  $SKUPrefix + GUID of the sharedmailboxes without dashes + Abbreviation of the permission Type
+  $SKUPrefix + GUID of the Distribution Groups without dashes + Abbreviation of the permission Type

 ## Getting help
 > _For more information on how to configure a HelloID PowerShell scheduled task, please refer to our [documentation](https://docs.helloid.com/hc/en-us/articles/115003253294-Create-Custom-Scheduled-Tasks) pages_